eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 \mathcal{L}: TM \times \mathbb{R} \to \mathbb{R}
 $$

-such that $\mathcal{L}(\mathbf{q},\mathbf{\dot{q}},t)$ succintly summarizes the overall dynamics of the system.
+such that $\mathcal{L}(\mathbf{q},\mathbf{\dot{q}},t)$ succintly summarises the overall dynamics of the system.
 In many interesting cases, the Lagrangian does not directly depend on time, and one just writes $\mathcal{L}(\mathbf{q},\mathbf{\dot{q}})$.
 The idea is that you feed it with a position $\mathbf{q}$, and with a velocity $\mathbf{\dot{q}}$ at $\mathbf{q}$, and it spits out a number that gives you information about the dynamical status of the system at that point.
 In many problems in classical mechanics, the Lagrangian is just taken to be: $\text{kinetic energy} - \text{potential energy}$, where the first quantity depends only on velocity and the second may depend on both velocity and position.
 In this case, this Lagrangian is giving us the 'level of energy balance' at the given point: It will be positive if at that point there is more kinetic energy than potential energy, and negative if the opposite happens.
 As motion in classical mechanics is often caused by the potential energy being converted to kinetic energy, we can see why such a quantity may be of importance.

 In intentland we do not have energy, **but we have MEV**.
 The comparison is apt: In physics, work and energy are the same thing, so the amount of work performed on a physical system has the units of energy.
 Similarly, in cryptoeconomic mechanisms the work performed can be quantified by the amount of *extractable value* one can take from the system.
 We can define utility functions for $\mathfrak{s}$ on both states and transitions of a system:
 - $\mathcal{U}^\mathfrak{s}: S \to \mathbb{R}$ quantifies the net utility that the solver $\mathfrak{s}$ has when the system is in a given state $\mathbf{q}$.
 This may correspond, for instance, to the aggregated token balance of $\mathfrak{s}$ at state $\mathbf{q}$.